-- The customer retrieves the web form and fills in values such as account ID, password, first number, second number, etc. - By pressing the submit button the customer's request goes to the CGI script (hosted on the PortaSIP® Media Server). - The script processes the input parameters and then relays the callback request.
+- The customer retrieves the web form and fills in values such as account ID, password, first number, second number, etc. - By pressing the submit button the customer's request goes to the CGI script (hosted on PortaSIP®). - The script processes the input parameters and then relays the callback request.

-A sample HTML document that contains a form with callback parameters is available as part of the PortaSIP® Media Server, i.e. built in, and available upon the configuration of web callback.
+A sample HTML document that contains a form with callback parameters is built in, and available upon the configuration of web callback.
 This document is only an example of the required parameters; you can customize it (change text and colors, insert pictures, etc.) or even design the form to be a part of your existing customer portal.
 However, it is important that all of the form's parameters and their names be left unchanged.